KhiopsML/khiops/packaging/common/KNI/template-README.md

-# Khiops Native Interface examples @PROJECT_VERSION@
+# Khiops Native Interface  v@PROJECT_VERSION@

+This project provides all the basics to use the Khiops Native Interface (KNI): installation and examples.

-The purpose of Khiops Native Interface (KNI) is to allow a deeper integration of Khiops in information systems, by mean of the C programming language, using a dynamic link library (DLL).
+The purpose of KNI is to allow a deeper integration of Khiops in information systems, by mean of the C programming language, using a dynamic link library (DLL).
 This relates specially to the problem of model deployment, which otherwise requires the use of input and output data files when using directly the Khiops tool in batch mode.
 See Khiops Guide for an introduction to dictionary files, dictionaries, database files and deployment.

 The Khiops deployment features are thus made public through an API with a DLL.
 Therefore, a Khiops model can be deployed directly from any programming language, such as C, C++, Java, Python, Matlab, etc. This enables real time model deployment without the overhead of temporary data files or launching executables.
 This is critical for certain applications in marketing or targeted advertising on the web.